 Facing Their Fears

-To get to some answers, the Rasmussens contacted their Merrill Lynch Financial Advisor, Kathy Bickhaus, who’s based in Flower Mound, another Dallas suburb.
+To get some answers, the Rasmussens contacted their Merrill Lynch Financial Advisor, Kathy Bickhaus, who’s based in Flower Mound, another Dallas suburb.
 "When Heidi and Reid walked into my office," Bickhaus recalls, "they had a big lifetime decision in front of them.
-So we got to work."
+So, we got to work."